nightcode-dev/nightcode-dev/README.md

 i born in tehran
 my information

-*nationality: Iranian
+* nationality : Iranian

-*age:14 years old
+* age : 14 years old

-*place of birth:tehran
+* place of birth : tehran

 ## How to talk to me?
 i am active in [rubika](https://rubika.ir/Night_code) and i am in [telegram](https://t.me/Night_code_programmer) too but not active